-Larger multi-level transporters can’t often can't offer a door to door service however, so you may have to arrange a place to pick your vehicle up from.
+Larger multi-level transporters can’t often can't offer a door to door service however, so you may have to arrange a convenient place to pick your vehicle up from.

 Transport companies will offer varying levels of service when it comes to moving your vehicle.
 When comparing firms ask as many questions as possible to ensure that you know what you’re getting and to gauge their level of expertise.

 Finding and comparing the services and costs for a range of delivery services can take substantial legwork.
 Trawling the yellow pages or trade websites can be very time consuming.

 On Shiply you can find thousands of UK vehicle transport companies in one place.
-Instead of asking around numerous firms, you can list your vehicle move online with us and let transporters compete for your custom.
+Instead of asking around numerous firms, you can list your requirement online with us and let transport providers compete for your custom.

 If you list the details of your vehicle move on Shiply you’ll receive quotes from transporters who are able to complete the move in your specified timeframe.
 We also allow you to compare potential vehicle transporters based on the reviews they have received from other completed jobs, helping you choose the company you deem most suitable.

-When you’re happy with the credentials and the quote from a transporter you just need to accept the quote and complete the move.
+When you’re happy with the credentials and the quote from a transport company, you simply need to accept the quote and complete the move.